-EXPLAINING DIE SUGGESTED PRO TARY INFO ON THE MENU DCEDURE PT & Timing Student activity Rationale Instructor 4 Output 1 (simple) Students practice waiter and customer roles in pairs, using the To transition from guidance to results using a cognitively simplified variation on the The instructor may decide to limit this for lower-level students, 10 minutes food and recommendatio ns to address dietary needs. assignment. but students should be given some planning Materials See Appendix Al for a sample role.
-These materials should be adapted to the local context, if necessary To prepare for this, 'waiters' can be organized into groups to study their scenarios and brainstorm solutions to the requirements.
-Meanwhile, 'customers' can do the same and plan out how they will express their needs.
+Student activity Students practice waiter and customer oles in pairs, using the food and recommendations o address dietary needs.
+To prepare for his, 'waiters' can be organized into groups to study their scenarios and orainstorm solutions to the equirements.
+Meanwhile, customers' can do the same and plan out how they will express their needs.
 They do so in the absence of the script, which they are not expected to replicate.
-Each pair alternates between being the waiter and the client. time to study a variety of scenarios resulting from the permutations and combinations of a variety of allergens and diet typologies.
-The teacher moves around to give timely feedback.
-PT & Timing Student activity Rationale Instructor 5 Output 2 (complex) 10 minutes Materials Appendix A2 As above for a more complex dialogue including the methods of food preparation As above, but with a cognitively more complex version.
-As above PT & Timing Student activity Rationale Instructor 6 Output 3 (+complex) As above for a dialogue between the waiter and a customer discussing As above, with the most complex version.
-As above. students playing the client 15 minutes vegetarian, vegan, glutenfree, and dairyfree role could be encouraged to ask questions Materials options Appendix A3
+Rationale To transition from guidance to results using a cognitively simplified variation on the assignment.
+Instructor The instructor may decide to limit this for lower-level students, but students should be given some planning time to study a variety of scenarios resulting from the permutations and combinations of a variety of allergens and diet typologies.
+The teacher moves around to give timely feedback. oles in pairs, using the sood and recommendations o address dietary needs.
+To prepare for his, 'waiters' can be organized into groups to study their scenarios and orainstorm solutions to the equirements.
+Meanwhile, customers' can do the same and plan out how they will express their needs.
+They do so in the absence of the script, which they are to results using a cognitively simplified variation on the decide to limit this for lower-level students, but students should be given some planning time to study a variety of scenarios resulting from the permutations and combinations of a variety of allergens and diet typologies.
+The teacher moves around his, 'waiters' can be organized into groups to organized into groups to order their scenarios and orainstorm solutions to the equirements.
+Meanwhile, customers' can do the same and plan out how they will express their needs.
+They do so in the absence of the script, which they are scenarios resulting from the permutations and combinations of a variety of allergens and diet typologies.
+The teacher moves around Each pair alternates petween being the waiter and the client.
+Student activity Rationale Instructor As above for a more complex dialogue including he methods of food preparation As above, but with a cognitively more complex version.
+As above Student activity Rationale Instructor As above for a dialogue As above, with the most complex version.
+As above. students playing the client role could be encouraged to ask questions above for a dialogue tween the waiter and customer discussing getarian, vegan, above for a dialogue As above, with the most tween the waiter and complex version.